 10. Bring 1/4 cup of heavy whipping cream to a boil, then pour over the chocolate chips.
 Allow to sit for 3-5 minutes, then whisk until smooth.
 Set aside to cool to about room temperature.

 11. Add the remaining 1/2 cup of heavy whipping cream, powdered sugar and vanilla extract to a mixer bowl and whip until stiff peaks form.

-12. Gently form about 1/3 of the whipped cream into the chocolate ganache, then fold in the remaining whipped cream.
+12. Gently fold about 1/3 of the whipped cream into the cooled chocolate ganache, then fold in the remaining whipped cream.

 13. Cut out the centers of the cupcakes.
 You can use a cupcake corer or a knife.

 14. Fill the centers of the cupcakes with chocolate mousse.
 Set cupcakes in the fridge while you make the frosting.